Summerville Real Estate

 White Gables is made up of only single-family houses, and these designs have great Charleston style - from the classic shotgun single to Victorian to traditional to bungalow.
 Also, most of these houses have cement plank exteriors rather than the vinyl siding you typically find in new construction homes of this price range.
 White Gables is enormously popular because of its Charleston style and the overall feel of the community, but know that these lot sizes tend to run smaller than average (usually .10 to .15 acre).

 These smaller yards are ideal for home buyers wanting less yard maintenance and more money spent on upgrades in the house itself.
 The amenities in White Gables include a swimming pool, tennis courts, clubhouse, boat/RV storage, and children's playground.
 White Gables is one of the closest new construction neighborhoods you'll find to downtown Summerville since it's located off Central Avenue.

 Legend Oaks Plantation

-Legend Oaks has mostly single family houses, although you'll find some condos in The Highlands subsection.
-Some of the most sought after subsections for houses include Whispering Fields, Palmetto Forest, The Province, and The Club because they have some of the newest homes.
-Because Legend Oaks has been developed over the course of about 15 years, you'll find a wider range in home styles here.
+Legend Oaks has mostly single-family houses, although you'll find some condos in The Highlands subsection.
+Some of the most sought-after subsections for houses include Whispering Fields, Palmetto Forest, The Province, and The Club because they have some of the newest homes.
+Because Legend Oaks has been developed over the course of about 15 years, you'll find a wider range of home styles here.
 So, if you're looking for a newer home in a more established neighborhood with a good mix of homes, Legend Oaks may be a good neighborhood to consider.